Hamilton: F1 'duty bound' to raise awareness of human rights

 “I agree that there is plenty of work to do to raise awareness of situations around the world.
 I am definitely supporting that,” Bottas said.
 “I think we are trying to show as a sport that we are really equal and that it is possible.”

-Attention has been given to human rights issues beyond F1, and soccer fans from German giant Bayern Munich tried to do that recently by urging the club to cut ties with that Qatar’s national airline.
+Attention has been given to human rights issues beyond F1, and on Thursday the Danish Football Association told BBC Sport that Denmark will put “extra pressure” on FIFA over human rights concerns ahead of the Qatar World Cup.

+Denmark’s sponsors will withdraw their logos from training uniforms, BBC Sport reported, to make space for messages critical of Qatar.
+Commercial partners will also not travel to the World Cup.

-Amnesty International aso released a report in August accusing Qatari officials of doing little to i nvestigate thousands of young migrant workers’ deaths in the country over the past decade, which includes preparations for the World Cup.
+Soccer fans from German giant Bayern Munich urged the club to cut ties with Qatar’s national airline.
+Amnesty International also released a report in August accusing Qatari officials of doing little to i nvestigate thousands of young migrant workers’ deaths in the country over the past decade, which includes preparations for the World Cup.

 Human rights activists denounced FIFA President Gianni Infantino’s appearance in a promotional video for the Saudi Arabian government in which he said the kingdom has made important changes.
 Premier League soccer club Newcastle has also faced heavy scrutiny recently for its Saudi ownership.